-Everyone deserves a luxurious bathroom, no matter how big or small it is.
+Everyone deserves a luxurious bathroom, somewhere you can enjoy a refreshing bath, no matter how big or small it is.
 If you’re re-designing your space and you’re in need of some space-saving tips, read on…

 Swap the shower curtain